dimxy/doc-dev/first-cc-heir.md

 ### CC contract SDK

 Although officially not called yet as SDK there is a set of functions for cc contract development.
 Most of it is in CCtx.cpp, CCutils.cc, cc.cpp, eval.cpp source files.
-I will describe most used functions in the following section where I decompose Heir cc contract development process.
+I will describe most used functions in the following section where I decompose 'Heir' cc contract development process.

-## Heir cc contract development
+## 'Heir' cc contract development
-In this section I describe development of a simplified version of my Heir cc contract.
+In this section I describe development of a simplified version of my 'Heir' cc contract.
-As I stated above we need to add new contract's eval code and global addresses, define heir cc contract transactions, implement the rpc interface and validation code.
+As I stated above we need to add new contract's eval code and global addresses, define 'Heir' cc contract transactions, implement the rpc interface and validation code.
 Adding new eval code and addresses is trivial and you might find in the 'Mastering Cryptocondions' JL's book.
 Let's continue with defining Heir cc contract transaction structure.

-### Heir cc transactions
+### 'Heir' cc contract transactions description

 Actually we need three transactions: an initial tx with which a user would create fund for inheritance, a tx for additional funding and a tx for spending funds by the owner or heir.
 I'll try to describe these tx structure with the semi-formal notation used in James Lee 'Mastering cryptocondition' book which allows to specify vins or vouts position in a tx and their description.